OXID-eSales/testing_library/README.md

 One thing to note when adding parameters to these tools - always provide file/folder at the end as it will no longer be picked automatically.
 Use AllTestsUnit or AllTestsSelenium respectively to run all tests.

+### Run with PHPStorm

+You need to setup path to bootstrap in order to run tests with PHPStorm.

+1. Open PHPStorm.
+2. Open Run/Debug configurations window.
+3. Press on configuration icon (wrench) right after the "Use alternative configuration file" input.
+4. New PHPUnit window pops up.
+Check "Default bootstrap file" checkbox and choose path to bootstrap.
+Path to bootstrap: {source}/vendor/oxid-esales/testing-library/bootstrap.php

 ## Configuration

 Configuration file is named `test_config.yml` and is placed in the root directory of this library or shop (when installing with shop composer.json).